mrbesher/jyu-restaurants-bot/README.md

 2. Install requirements
 3. `python app.py --diets Veg L G`

-> I am not affiliated with the University of Jyväskylä, JYY, or any of the restaurants.
-I just want to make it easier to find a great meal! 🥗
+> I am not affiliated with Semma, University of Jyväskylä, JYY or Compass Group.
+I just like their food! 🥗